n8willis/opentype-shaping-documents/opentype-shaping-khmer.md

 > carries the consonant's inherent vowel sound.
 This vowel sound can be changed
 > by a dependent vowel (matra) sign or by a register shifter following the consonant.

-Generally speaking, the base consonant is the first consonant of the syllable and its vowel sound designates the end of the syllable.
+For a syllable beginning with a consonant, the base consonant is the first consonant of the syllable.

+Unlike Indic scripts, where the vowel sound designates the end of the syllable, Khmer syllables can end with final consonants that occur after a dependent vowel (matra).

-Post-base consonants in a valid syllable will be preceded by "Sign Coeng" marks.
+All post-base consonants in a valid syllable will be preceded by "Sign Coeng" marks.
+This includes final consonants.

-	BaseC Sign-Coeng Post-baseC
+	BaseC Sign-Coeng Post-baseC Matra Sign-Coeng FinalC

+In some Khmer words, an independent vowel can occur in a subjoined position like a post-base consonant.
+In such instances, the independent vowel will be preceded by "Sign Coeng".

+	BaseC Sign-Coeng IndependentVowel

-The algorithm for correctly identifying the base consonant includes a test to recognize these sequences and not mis-identify the base consonant.
+The algorithms for identifying syllables and for correctly identifying the base consonant include test to recognize these sequences.

-As with other Brahmi-derived and Indic scripts, the consonant "Ra" receives special treatment.
+As with other Brahmi-derived and Indic scripts, the consonant "Ro" receives special treatment.

-  -
+  - A post-base "Ro" must be reordered to a visually pre-base position.
+This move is performed during the initial reordering stage.
+  - "Robat", the above-base variant of "Ro", is encoded as a combining mark rather than as a full consonant.
+"Robat" does not, however, require reordering by the shaping engine.

 In addition to valid syllables, stand-alone sequences may occur, such as when an isolated codepoint is shown in example text.